benbalter/benbalter.github.com/_posts/2013-08-17-thats-not-how-the-internet-works.md

 ---
 layout: post
 comments: true
-excerpt: ""
+excerpt: "The internet forces us to reimagine desktop technologies as vehicles for collaboration.
+Geodata is just one of them, and GitHub is the answer."
 title: That's not how the internet works
 ---

 The internet has [a particular way of doing things](http://ben.balter.com/2013/07/02/a-brief-history-of-the-internet/).
-It's an ethos driven by a desire for resilience, for interoperability, for speed and efficiency — for prefering pragmatism over perfection.
+It's an ethos driven by a desire for resilience, for interoperability, for speed and efficiency — for preferring pragmatism over perfection.
 There's an unspoken set of rules born out of the [hacker ethic](http://ben.balter.com/2013/02/16/what-is-a-hacker/#the-hacker-ethic).
 It's about elegant solutions, not over engineered ones, and it's what makes the internet what it is.

 There's been [a lot of discussion](https://twitter.com/michalmigurski/status/368120365085511680) recently about [GitHub's recent foray into the geospatial world](https://github.com/blog/1528-there-s-a-map-for-that).
 Sadly, a lot of it's focused on the wrong thing.
 You can't take an outdated, desktop-centric paradigm and just put it on the internet.
 Everyone knows that posting Word documents and PDFs online is a bad user experience.
 They're format's built within the constraints of the desktop age.
 Geospatial platforms are the same animal.
 Today, when building for a world where everyone has a computer in their pocket at all times, the rules have changed, and although they've changed radically, the playbook is well established: